openskies-sh/aircraftregistry/documents/registry-testing.md

 ## Introduction

+The aim of this document is to develop operating parameters and performance envelope for an operational, interoperable registry.
 The registry, identity and authentication associated with it are a series of complex interconnected technologies and processes that need comprehensive testing at different levels of the stack.
-The aim of this document is to develop operating parameters and performance envelope for an operational, interoperable registry.
 This is a living document and additional tests will be added over time.
-All testing code is available in the `tests` folder of the repository.
+All testing code is available in the `tests` folder of the repository, these tests were written in the [Locust.io](https://locust.io/) framework.

 ## Background